Graduate Financial Aid

-The Office of the Bursar is responsible for the billing and payment process (.pdf) for all students.
+The Office of the Bursar is responsible for the billing and payment process for all students.
 Each student has a student account, which summarizes all charges and payments made for University services.
 The transactions in this account accumulate over the entire enrollment period at the University of Dayton.

 E-refunding is now the preferred method for refunding Financial Aid excesses to our students.
 To complete the one-time setup for this option, follow the instructions found on the Office of the Bursar homepage.

-Adjustments to your schedule may affect your charges and aid so be sure to talk with a financial aid counselor if you must drop a course (or courses).
+Remember that adjustments to your schedule may affect your charges and aid so be sure to talk with a financial aid counselor before dropping a course (or courses).
 Learn more about the University's refund policy.